NREL/OpenStudio-ERI/docs/source/workflow_inputs.rst

   .. [#] HVACDistribution type must be AirDistribution (type: "regular velocity" or "gravity") or DSE.
   .. [#] If there is a cooling system attached to the DistributionSystem, the heating and cooling systems cannot have different values for FanPowerWattsPerCFM.
-  .. [#] If the fan power is not measured, a value of 0.58 W/cfm should be used according to ANSI/RESNET/ICC© 301-2019 Addendum B.
+  .. [#] If the fan power is not measured, a value of 0.58 W/cfm should be used according to `ANSI/RESNET/ICC 301-2019 Addendum B <https://www.resnet.us/wp-content/uploads/301-2019_Adndm_B-2020_final_rev11.5.22.pdf>`_.
   .. [#] AirflowDefectRatio is defined as (InstalledAirflow - DesignAirflow) / DesignAirflow; a value of zero means no airflow defect.
          A non-zero airflow defect can only be applied for systems attached to a distribution system.
          See ANSI/RESNET/ACCA 310-2020 Standard for Grading the Installation of HVAC Systems for more information.
-         If the airflow rate is not measured and the measurement is not exempted, a value of -0.25 should be used according to ANSI/RESNET/ICC© 301-2019 Addendum B.
+         If the airflow rate is not measured and the measurement is not exempted, a value of -0.25 should be used according to `ANSI/RESNET/ICC 301-2019 Addendum B <https://www.resnet.us/wp-content/uploads/301-2019_Adndm_B-2020_final_rev11.5.22.pdf>`_.

 .. warning::